 Peer-reviewed publications of Haaga-Helia personnel are self-archived on Theseus by Haaga-Helia library.

 When your article has been published, report it on JUSTUS service.
-Send a final draft or otherwise final version of the article without the publisher's layout or logo to email@example.com.
+Attach a final draft or otherwise final version of the article to JUSTUS as well.

-The final peer reviewed version without publishers layout is often called Final draft, Post-print or Accepted Author Manuscript (AAM).
+The final peer reviewed version without publishers layout is often called Final draft, Post-print or Accepted Author Manuscript (AAM), and publishers usually make this version available to the authors in the publication process.

 Take care of the following before you send the article: